The-DevSec-Blueprint/devsecblueprint.github.io/docs/projects/devsecops-home-lab/index.md

 ## What You'll Learn

-By completed this project fully, you will gain hands-on experience (practical) om setting up a DevSecOps environment, including:
+By completed this project fully, you will gain hands-on experience (practical) on setting up a DevSecOps environment, such as:

 - Containerization: Deploying and managing applications in Docker containers.
 - Monitoring and Logging: Using Prometheus to monitor application health and performance.